shresthhh7/NoteTakingApplication/README.md

 If you have above dependencies then import noteapp.sql file in your mysql database.
 Now run start.py file which will start your Application.
-You can search notes,sort them by alphabets or numbers and to edit them just click on the note you want to edit
+You can search notes,sort them by alphabets or numbers and to edit them just click on the note you want to edit GUI
+Tkinter is used to develop the GUI of the application.Tkinter is the standard GUI library for Python.
+Python when combined with Tkinter provides a fast and easy way to create GUI applications.
+Tkinter provides a powerful object-oriented interface to the Tk GUI toolkit.
+Creating a GUI application using Tkinter is an easy task.
+All you need to do is perform the following steps −

+Import the Tkinter module.
+Create the GUI application main window.
+Add one or more of the above-mentioned widgets to the GUI application.
+Enter the main event loop to take action against each event triggered by the user.
+Backend
+The application uses sql databases and mysql libraries to connect the databases.
+The backend logic is using simple CRUD operations to maintain the applications.

+Create
+Read
+Update
+Delete
+Workflow:
+ Create a database for notes.
+ Create the files for backend logics with basic CRUD operations.
+ Import the created files to connect them with front end.
+ Create file for GUI using Tkinter components.